Post: 12 Keap Tag Strategies for HR and Recruiters in 2026

 • Every tag lives in exactly one category — no crossover (e.g., STAGE: Phone Screen, not just Phone Screen)

-• Document every permitted tag value in a shared tag dictionary (even a simple spreadsheet) before launch
+• Document every permitted tag value in a shared tag dictionary (a simple spreadsheet works) before launch

 • Use consistent capitalization and punctuation; STAGE: Interview Scheduled and interview-scheduled are invisible duplicates that break filter logic

 Verdict: Every other strategy on this list depends on this one.
-Do it first, before any campaign is built.
+Do it first.

 2. Apply and Remove Stage Tags Simultaneously on Every Transition

-Single-direction tagging — applying a new stage tag without removing the old one — is the #1 source of inflated segment counts and misfired sequences in recruiting Keap accounts.
+Single-direction tagging — applying a new stage tag without removing the old one — is the number-one source of inflated segment counts and misfired sequences in recruiting Keap accounts.

-• Every pipeline-stage automation must include two actions: Apply: STAGE: [New Stage] AND Remove: STAGE: [Previous Stage]
+• Every pipeline-stage automation includes two actions: Apply: STAGE: [New Stage] AND Remove: STAGE: [Previous Stage]

-• Build this as a non-negotiable rule in your campaign template library so it cannot be forgotten by a new builder
+• Build this as a non-negotiable rule in your campaign template library so it cannot be omitted by a new builder

 • Test with a live contact after every new stage transition campaign is built — verify the old tag is gone before activating at scale